Minimax Rates for High-dimensional Double Sparse Structure over $\ell_u(\ell_q)$-balls: Main Results

-Theorem \ref{th1} shows that the estimation error of $\theta^*$ consists of two parts under the double sparse structure.
-Intuitively speaking, the first term, $s\log \frac{em}{s}$, in the lower bounds corresponds to the complexity of capturing $s$ non-zero columns while the second term in $\eqref{e5}$ or $\eqref{e6}$ is related to the complexity of estimating parameter over $\ell_q$-balls.
+Theorem \ref{th1} shows that the estimation error of $\theta^*$ involves a sum of two quantities: a term involving the complexity of identifying the non-zero columns (groups) and a term that corresponds to the complexity of estimating parameters over each group.
+Intuitively speaking, the first term, $s\log \frac{em}{s}$, in the lower bounds corresponds to the complexity of capturing $s$ non-zero columns while the second term in $\eqref{e5}$ or $\eqref{e6}$ is related to the complexity of estimating parameter over $\ell_q$-balls ($q$=0 or $q$>0).

 Moreover, when $m = s = 1$, the lower bounds in Theorem \ref{th1} reduce to $\Omega(s_0\log \frac{ed}{s_0})$ and $\Omega(R_q(\frac{\sigma^2}{n}\log d)^{1-\frac{q}{2}})$, which are consistent with the lower bounds for recovery of sparse vectors over $\ell_q$-balls \cite{donoho1994minimax, raskutti2011minimax}.
 By setting $d=s_0$, Theorem \ref{th1}(a) recovers the lower bound for estimating the non-overlapping group structure \cite{tsy2011}.